vel-git/ansible-role-dellos-network-validation/README.md

     }

-(c) Copyright 2019 Dell Inc. or its subsidiaries.
+(c) 2019 Dell Inc. or its subsidiaries.
 All Rights Reserved.